 The Missouri Petroleum Marketers & Convenience Store Association, though, opposes the tax increase and is warning voters that the guarantees of increased education spending is subject to the future whims of Jefferson City lawmakers.
 A pair of recent state appeals court rulings sided with the state when it didn't deliver on statutory obligations to restrict money for certain functions.

-"The state's budget is a shell game.
+Page 2 of 2 - "The state's budget is a shell game.
 There is no lock box guarantee that Prop B will increase education funding," reads one "Vote No on Prop B" flier distributed by the trade group.

 Business leaders from Columbia and Springfield and the CEOs from the two Springfield hospitals joined University of Missouri officials Wednesday at the news conference.
 Jon Swope, president and CEO of Mercy Springfield, which operates St. John's Hospital, emphasized the public health benefits of the tax hike and its expected impact on driving down the number of smokers in Missouri.